Ayomipo18/crustA/README.md

 - An API for authentication

-## How to run this project locally without docker
+## How to run this project locally

 - clone this repository